 Heads up, this post may contain affiliate links and any sales made through such links will reward me a small commission – check my Disclosure Policy to learn more

-Too Much of a Good Thing – How to Decrease Breast Milk Supply
+How To Decrease Breast Milk Supply

 “If breastfeeding is so natural, why is it so hard?”

 We’ve all seen the pictures of the blissfully content mother cradling her infant at her breast.
 And isn’t it true that they are usually in a rocking chair?

 Would your picture show a miserable mother and miserable baby?

 Do You Have Too Much Breast Milk?